Let us pause and remember our dear

 thumbnails leading to larger pictures in the galleries.

-dear friends Barbara & René have an exhibition of Ivora at
+dear friends Barbara & René have an exhibition of Plateelbakkerij

-the exhibition there will be a double issue of Vormen uit Vuur,
+compliment the exhibition there will be a double issue of Vormen

-one of the leading magazines on ceramics.
-You can find information
+uit Vuur, one of the leading magazines on ceramics.
+You can find

 || The new book on Regina

 pottery by our dear friend Joop Nobel.
-This is now sold out!
+Note - this is now sold

 again.
 This time a fake Purmerend Brantjes wall plate - see Gouda

 - PZH Jan Schonk Monkey bookend and a Regina commemorative plate.